WAnoukh/WAnoukh.github.io/docs/collections/_projects/mood.md

 is_article: false
 ---

-Mood is a doom like rendering engine bundled with a map editor.
+Mood is a doom-like rendering engine bundled with a map editor.